ziyoung/better-wilcom-docs/wilcom-docs/Basics/basics/Create_designs_from_templates.md

 ## To create a design based on a template...

-1Select File > New from Template or, holding down the Shift key, click New Design.
+1. Select File > New from Template or, holding down the Shift key, click New Design.
 The New from Template dialog opens.

 ![NewFromTemplate.png](assets/NewFromTemplate.png)

-2Select a template from the droplist.
+2. Select a template from the droplist.
 When you create a file based on a template, its settings are copied to the new design.

-3If you want, additionally, to use fabric settings, tick the checkbox.
+3. If you want, additionally, to use fabric settings, tick the checkbox.
 From the droplist, choose a fabric type nearest the one you intend to work with.

-4Optionally, choose a background to match the selected auto fabric.
+4. Optionally, choose a background to match the selected auto fabric.

-5Choose a target machine from the droplist.
+5. Choose a target machine from the droplist.
 You normally decide which [machine format](../../glossary/glossary) to use before you start.
 However, formats can be changed at any time.

 Tip: You can customize or add formats to suit the target machine.

-6Click OK to accept.
+6. Click OK to accept.
 A blank design opens in the design window based on the selected template.
 Settings will apply to all newly created [embroidery objects](../../glossary/glossary).
 Any selected fabric is displayed in the Status Bar.

 Tip: The New from Template option is activated by default.
 Turn it off if you prefer work without predefined fabric settings.